World Wildlife Fund: Manipulation of CO_{2} emissions data from nuclear energy

 In 2009, in a scorecard report that they authored on carbon emissions in G8 countries, WWF portrayed the greenhouse gas emissions of countries who use low-carbon nuclear power in their mix as a higher amount of emissions than realistically calculated.
 For example, for France, WWF displayed a false value of 362 gCO_{2}eq/kWh which is over 400% larger than the actual emissions in France.
 WWF explained the manipulation as follows:

 WWF does not consider nuclear power to be a viable policy option.
-The indicators "emissions per capita", "emissions per GdP" and "CO_{2} per kWh electricity" for all countries have therefore been adjusted as if the generation of electricity from nuclear power had produced 350 gCO_{2}/kWh (emission factor for natural gas).
+The indicators "emissions per capita", "emissions per GDP" and "CO_{2} per kWh electricity" for all countries have therefore been adjusted as if the generation of electricity from nuclear power had produced 350 gCO_{2}/kWh (emission factor for natural gas).
 Without the adjustment, the original indicators for France would have been much lower, e.g. 86 gCO_{2}/kWh.

 The scorecard for Sweden was also "adjusted" in similar way, where WWF replaced the actual emissions of 47 gCO_{2}eq/kWh with 212 gCO_{2}eq/kWh.

 Nord Stream involvement

 In 2011 Jochen Lamp, head of WWF Germany, was also head of Conservation Foundation German Baltic, sponsored by Nord Stream AG company building a controversial gas pipeline from Russia to Germany.
-While WWF headed by Lamp has been actively blocking the project using court cases, Nord Stream reached "an out-of-court agreement" with the Foundation, also headed by Lamp, involving transfer of 10 million EUR, after which WWF withdrew the case.
+While WWF headed by Lamp has been actively blocking the project using court cases, Nord Stream reached "an out-of-court agreement" with the Foundation, which was also headed by Lamp, involving the transfer of €10 million, after which WWF withdrew the case.